papivot/kickstart-pks-on-aws/README.md

 -  rds_instance_count: **(default: 0)** Whether or not you would like an RDS for your deployment

 #### NOTE
 For the demo/POC purpose, we will not be deploying/using custom certificates.
 We will be leveraging self signed certificates.
-As a result, the following tweake
+As a result, the following tweaks need to be made to the a file in the git repo downloaded above.

 Once the file has been updates, deploy the environment using terraform.